eCook Meal

 What are the main ingredients in Bunless Moroccan Beef Burger?

-Beef, Free-Range Beef Mince, Fresh Mint, Garlic Clove, Garlic Cloves, Hummus, Lentils, NOMU Moroccan Rub, Peas, Pumpkin Chunks, Pumpkin Seeds, Salad Leaves, Spring Onion, Spring Onions, Willowcreek Pomegranate Dressing
+Beef, Beef Mince, Fresh Mint, Garlic, Hummus, Lentils, NOMU Moroccan Rub, Pea, Pumpkin Chunks, Pumpkin Seeds, Salad Leaves, Spring Onion, Willowcreek Pomegranate Dressing

 What is the nutritional information of Bunless Moroccan Beef Burger?